NextronSystems/thor-manual/scanning/special-scan-modes.rst

 Artefact Collector
 ^^^^^^^^^^^^^^^^^^

-The purpose of this module is to be able to quickly collect and archive system artifacts into a single ZIP via THOR.
-It can be activated via ``--collector`` (running the collector module at the end of a THOR run) or ``--collector-only`` (only running the collector module) and uses ``<hostname>_collector.zip`` as output path for the ZIP archive per default.
-The default ZIP archive path can be changed with ``--collector-output <path>``.
+This module is intended to quickly collect and archive system artifacts into a single ZIP file via THOR.
+It can be activated with ``--collector`` to run the collector module at the end of a THOR scan, or with ``--collector-only`` to run only the collector module.

-The ZIP archive includes all found artifacts and a special file called ``collector.log`` containing logging information for the module execution (e.g. timestamps, hashes, filesize, ...)
+By default, the ZIP archive is written as ``<hostname>_collector.zip``.
+You can change the output path with ``--collector-output <path>``.
+The archive includes all collected artifacts and a file called ``collector.log`` with execution metadata such as timestamps, hashes, and file sizes.

-The artifacts which are collected per default (GLOB patterns) can be seen with ``--collector-config-preview``.
-To change the default settings use ``--collector-config <file>``.
+The default artifact patterns can be previewed with ``--collector-config-preview``.
+To change the default settings, use ``--collector-config <file>``.

 .. tip::
    Pipe the output of ``--collector-config-preview`` to a file and use a modified version of it.

-For testing the collector config you can use ``--collector-preview`` - this only prints the artifacts which would be collected to stdout - no output ZIP archive will be created.
-It is also possible to limit the artifact size via the ``--collector-file-size-limit`` flag.
+To test a collector configuration, use ``--collector-preview``.
+This prints the artifacts that would be collected to standard output and does not create an output ZIP archive.
+You can also limit artifact size with ``--collector-file-size-limit``.

-If run on Windows, the collector module will parse the MFT and collect files based on the extracted information.
-This allows the collection of all files including special files like ``$UsnJrnl``.
-The downside of MFT parsing is that it takes a bit longer.
-If you do not care about special files and want to speed up the collection process, use ``--collector-no-mft``.
+When run on Windows, the collector module parses the MFT and collects files based on the extracted information.
+This allows it to collect special files such as ``$UsnJrnl``.
+The downside is slightly longer runtime.
+If you do not need these special files and want to speed up the collection process, use ``--collector-no-mft``.

 All flags can be found in the THOR full help (``--help full``).

 .. note::
-   A special license called ``THOR Deep Forensics`` is needed to use the ``Artefact Collector`` feature.
+   The ``Artefact Collector`` feature requires the ``THOR Deep Forensics`` license.

 Examples
 ^^^^^^^^